ruuda/blog/posts/2014-08-14-writing-a-path-tracer-in-rust-part-3-vectors-and-quaternions.md

 }
 ```

-In Rust, the `Mul` trait takes two type parameters just like `Add`: the type of the right-hand side, and the type of the result.
+In Rust, the `Mul` trait takes two type parameters as well: the type of the right-hand side, and the type of the result.

 ```rust
 impl Mul<f32, Vector3> for Vector3 {